chaos-polymtl/lethe/doc/source/examples/dem/small-scale-rotating-drum-postprocessing/small-scale-rotating-drum-postprocessing.rst

 Python Code
 ---------------

-Please, read this :doc:`documentation <../../../tools/postprocessing/postprocessing_pyvista>`_ before jumping to the following steps.
+Please, read this `documentation <../../../tools/postprocessing/postprocessing_pyvista>`_ before jumping to the following steps.

 Constructing the Object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~